Recycling

 Rechargeable (Ni-Cd, Ni-MH, Ni-Zn), lithium (Li-Ion Primary), and button/coin cell batteries are accepted for recycling at the Transfer Station Environmental Center, Public Works Office, 623 Sheridan St., Port Townsend, Mon. – Fri., 8 am – 5 pm and Quilcene Drop Box (no charge).

-Automotive, ‘wet cell’ lead-acid batteries, are accepted at the Transfer Station (tipping floor) during normal operating hours.
+Automotive, ‘wet cell’ lead-acid, or Advanced Glass Mat (AGM) batteries are accepted at the Transfer Station (tipping floor) during normal operating hours.
 Standard tipping fees apply.

 Alkaline batteries are not accepted for recycling and may be disposed of in the trash after covering the terminal ends with tape or wrapping each battery in plastic.